phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 ![](../images/pandas_benchmark/first_optimization.png)

-The pandas queries got a lot faster through a couple of small modifications, e.g. we can see performance improvements by factor 2 and more.
+The pandas queries got a lot faster through a couple of small modifications, e.g. we can see performance improvements by a factor of 2 and more.
 Since this avoids loading unnecessary columns completely, we reduced the memory footprint of our program significantly.

 ## Further optimizations - leveraging Arrow